ccanonne/ccanonne.github.io/quizzes/2025-01-equality.md

  🧩 📊 Alice and Bob are in trouble.
 They've been accused (wrongly, of course!) of stealing classified data, and as theorists they now have to prove they innocence and defend their honour: they've never used any data!

 Now their lawyers will give them each a statement, including a list of things they must swear to have done or not.
 So many things—n of them—to state or deny!
-To be found innocent, they'd better agree on all of these n items..
+To be found innocent, they'd better agree on all of these $`n`$ items..

 That's the trick though.
 They won't get these lists before the trial!